Wake Forest vs. Louisville NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wake Forest has not yet combined with its opponents to score more than 61.5 points in a game this season.
+- Wake Forest and its opponents have not yet scored more than 61.5 points in a game this year.

 - Louisville has combined with its opponents to score more than 61.5 points in one game this season.